 After doing my research, I think Patreon is an amazing way to support their valuable work.

-Patreon will provide much needed, valued financial support to allow me to create even more weekly content.
+Patreon will provide much needed, valued financial support to allow other Creators to create even more great content.

 What are your thoughts on Patreon?
 Let me know in the comments below.